Ómicron: the symptoms of the new variant of covid-19, according to the doctor who discovered it in South Africa

 Dr. Coetzee was the first to alert South African authorities to the possible existence of a new variant of the coronavirus.
 Laboratory tests confirmed that he was correct and the WHO declared it a variant of concern.

-The doctor explained that it all started on november 18, with a patient in his 30s who said he had been feeling tired and with pain in the body for days.
+The doctor explained that it all started on november 18, with a patient in his 30s who said he had been feeling tired and aching for days.

 “He had a bit of a headache, he didn’t really have a sore throat, he described it more as an itch, no cough or loss of taste or smell.”